The Hidden Cost of Pain Denial in Veterans

 1. Delayed Diagnosis

-What looks like “just a sore back” could actually be nerve compression or degenerative disease.
+What looks like “just a sore back” could be nerve compression or degenerative disease.
 Ignoring pain delays early intervention when it’s most effective.

 2. Chronic Pain Syndromes